 Levianto examines the failure of zakat management institutions in the context of risk management, highlighting the critical importance of transparency in both financial reporting and operational practices.
 In a distinct approach, Sri et al. emphasize the role of social embeddedness in their economic analysis of zakat community development, where cultural and social-religious influences create special conditions and limitations that affect the effectiveness of zakat fund management.
-Although they recognize that the selection and organization of institutions are not solely driven by economic efficiency, their analysis still focuses on the maximization of zakat institutional funds, rather than on supervision and regulation.
+Although they recognize that the selection and organization of institutions are not solely driven by economic efficiency, their analysis still focuses on the maximization of zakat institutional funds rather than supervision and regulation.

-Although the financial reporting is significant for the transparency, it alone may not fully address the complexities of zakat supervision.
+Although the financial reporting is significant for transparency, it alone may not fully address the complexities of zakat supervision.
 We argue that, in the context of emphasizing disclosure and transparency, the normative and cultural dimensions play a significant role in differentiating between legitimate and illegitimate transactions.
-Thus, this is considered as a gap in the existing literatures, where there is still limited study on how these social and cultural factors can be leveraged to enhance zakat supervision and improve fund management, suggesting the need for a more holistic approach that integrates both financial and normative frameworks.
+Thus, this is considered a gap in the existing literatures, where there is still limited study on how these social and cultural factors can be leveraged to enhance zakat supervision and improve fund management, suggesting the need for a more holistic approach that integrates both financial and normative frameworks.

 The subsequent discussion in this article is structured as follows.
 Part II presents the methodology employed in the study.
 Part III considers the Islamic financial principles on zakat for economic empowerment.
 Part IV examines the international zakat core principles.
 Part V reviews international case studies related to zakat, addressing associated risks and the normative aspects of zakat fund management.
 Part VI presents the findings and analysis concerning the risks and regulatory frameworks governing zakat fund management.
 Finally, part VII of this article offers conclusions and recommendations, emphasising how incorporating normative frameworks and stringent supervision can enhance transparency and restore public trust.